jlyden/tournament/Readme.md

 # Project: Tournament Database  - jennifer lyden

 ## Synopsis
 Sets up a system (with a Python module and PostgreSQL database) to run a tournament.
+Built using Udacity starter code for Full Stack Nanodegree program.

 ## Required Libraries and Dependencies
 * You will need PostgreSQL, Python v2.*, and Python module psycopg2 to run this project.